duplicati/duplicati/Duplicati/Server/README.md

 npx lessc webroot/ngax/less/default.less webroot/ngax/styles/default.css --clean-css -m=always
 ```

-Add `--fix` option to have Stylelint fix some fixable errors.
+Add `--fix` option to have Stylelint fix the errors which the linter can fix by itself.

 Alternatively, it is possible to run those commands with `npm run-script`.
 See `package.json` on the root directory for available scripts.